mohammadaliawan/launch_school_RB101/lesson_4/collection_basics.md

 ary[index] --> obj (at index) or nil ary.slice(index) --> obj (at index) or nil
 ```
+ary[2,3] is alternative syntax for ary.slice method.

 #### How to reference multiple elements in an array:

+ Element Reference - returns a **subarray** starting at the start index and continuing for length elements, or returns a **subarray** specified by range of indices.

 ```ruby
 ary[starting_index, number of elements] --> new_ary or nil